-The $1000.00 Odessa Prize for The Study of Canada has been relaunched for the 2018-19 academic year.
+The $1000.00 Odessa Prize for The Study of Canada was relaunched in the 2018-19 academic year.
 The Odessa Prize is awarded for the best essay written in English or French in an undergraduate fourth-year course on a topic relevant to the study of Canada (for instance, Canadian History, Politics, Public Policy, Environment, Society, Culture, Literature, or Fine Arts)

 The Odessa Prize is made possible by the generous donation of York alumnus Irvin Studin (BBA Schulich, PhD Osgoode Hall Law School), past Rhodes Scholar and Governor General’s Gold Medal winner, captain and two-time soccer All-Canadian with the York University men’s varsity soccer team.
 The Odessa Prize is dedicated to Studin’s parents, Yuri and Sima, both of whom hail from the famous port city of Odessa.
 The award was originally founded through the combined contributions of the many writers in Studin’s 2006 book, What is a Canadian?
 (McClelland & Stewart).

-For the 2018-19 academic year (PDF), deadlines for submission are January 25, 2019 for first-term essays and May 3, 2019 for second-term essays.
-Submissions will be adjudicated by a Committee formed by the Robarts Centre for Canadian Studies, and the prize winner will be announced in June 2019.
+For the 2019-20 academic year, deadlines for submission are January 31, 2020 for first-term essays and May 4, 2020 for second-term essays.
+Submissions will be adjudicated by a Committee formed by the Robarts Centre for Canadian Studies, and the prize winner will be announced in June 2020.

 Faculty members please submit electronically

 For further information, please contact: Laura Taman, 416-736-5499